spideythewebhead/data_class_plugin/README.md

 >```

 ## Examples
-You can find a variety of examples in the [Example](https://github.com/spideythewebhead/dart_data_class_plugin/tree/main/example/lib) folder.
+You can find a variety of examples in the [Example](https://github.com/spideythewebhead/dart_data_class_plugin/tree/main/example/lib) folder and the source code from the Live Demo, as it was presented in the Flutter Greek Community, [here](https://github.com/spideythewebhead/fluttergr).

 ## Development